• Skip to primary navigation

 The best hot Pastrami sandwich features tender pastrami, melted cheese, and tangy coleslaw piled high on rye bread slathered in an old-school Russian dressing.

-Like the Mona Lisa, the Sistine Chapel, and whatever that Picasso guy painted, a proper hot pastrami sandwich is a masterpiece!
-Tender, crunchy, melty, tangy, it strikes the perfect balance of contrasting textures and flavors.
-Plus, unlike some old dusty painting, no one is going to yell at you for taking a bite.
-Best of all, there is no need to head to your local deli, we can make this delicious sandwich in your kitchen!
+A proper hot pastrami sandwich is a masterpiece!
+Tender, crunchy, melty, tangy - it strikes the perfect balance of contrasting textures and flavors.
+Best of all, there is no need to head to your local deli, you can make this delicious sandwich in your kitchen!

 Hot Pastrami Sandwich